seanokai/portfolio/README.md

 A website showcasing my graphic design portfolio pieces and videos.

 I plan to have a three sections each showing various projects Ive done.
-I tend to deal with 3d, typography, photography and videography.
-Much of my work as been accumulated from my design school at algonquin college.
+I tend to deal with 3d, typography, photography and videography, UX/UI and web development.
+Much of my work has been accumulated from my vast experience in different media fields.

 *From time to time I will be coming back to update my readme.md*